gitdubz/twitter-feed-assessment-node/README.md

 # Getting up and running

 > For the purposes of this exercise only npm was catered for in terms of lock files

-> Total time spent was around 3-5 hours including this document :D
+> Total time spent was around 3-5 hours including this document

-> Please spend the time reading the readme :D
+> Please spend the time reading the readme

 > By running `$ npm run test` you should see the output

 ## Options considered for the example